apache/incubator-brooklyn/docs/guide/yaml/yaml-reference.md

 concise DSL defined here:

-* `$brooklyn:attributeWhenReady("sensor")` will store a future which will be blocked when it is accessed, until the given `sensor` from the component `ID` has a "truthy" (i.e. non-trivial, non-empty, non-zero) value
+* `$brooklyn:attributeWhenReady("sensor")` will store a future which will be blocked when it is accessed, until the given `sensor` from this entity "truthy" (i.e. non-trivial, non-empty, non-zero) value (see below on `component` for looking up values on other sensors)
 * `$brooklyn:config("key")` will insert the value set against the given key at this entity (or nearest ancestor);
   can be used to supply config at the root which is used in multiple places in the plan
 * `$brooklyn:sensor("sensor.name")` returns the given sensor on the current entity if found, or an untyped (Object) sensor;
   `$brooklyn:sensor("io.brooklyn.ContainingEntityClass", "sensor.name")` returns the strongly typed sensor defined in the given class
-* `$brooklyn:component("ID")` refers to a Brooklyn component with the given ID; you can then access the following subfields, using the same syntax as defined above but with a different reference entity:
+* `$brooklyn:component("ID")` refers to a Brooklyn component with the given ID; you can then access the following subfields, using the same syntax as defined above but with a different reference entity, e.g. `$brooklyn:component("ID").attributeWhenReady("sensor")`:
   * `.attributeWhenReady("sensor")`
   * `.config("key")`
   * `.sensor("sensor.name")`